seyedali-dev/goxide/README.md

 Traditional error handling:   100 ns/op
 Result with Try/Catch:        150 ns/op (+50%)
 Result with AndThen:          110 ns/op (+10%)
+Chain operations:             115 ns/op (+15%)
 Option operations:            5-10 ns/op
 ```

 **Recommendations:**
 - Use `Try()` for business logic where clarity matters
+- Use `Chain` for complex operation sequences
 - Use traditional patterns in performance-critical loops
 - The readability benefit usually outweighs the small cost

 ## 🤝 Contributing

-You're welcome contributions!
+You're welcome for contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ### Development Setup